The Florentines cover art

 Transformations of human culture throughout Western history have remained indelibly stamped by their origins.
 The Reformation would always retain something of Central and Northern Germany.
 The Industrial Revolution soon outgrew its British origins, yet also retained something of its original template.
 Closer to the present, the IT revolution that began in Silicon Valley remains indelibly coloured by its Californian origins.
 Paul Strathern shows how Florence, and the Florentines, played a similar role in the Renaissance.

-©2021 Paul Strathern (P)2021 W F Howes
+©2021 Paul Strathern (P)2021 W. F. Howes Ltd

-16th Century Italy Renaissance City
+16th Century Europe Italy Modern Renaissance

 Listeners also enjoyed...